Avoid Writing Passive Characters

 This is something I’ve discussed a lot on the blog, but it never becomes less important.
 Writers are notorious for taking shortcuts when it comes to how to write emotions in a story.
 That’s why characters shrug off bumps in the night until it’s convenient for the writer’s plot to finally involve the monster.
 That’s why they ignore a friend’s mounting pallor until–oops!–they’re found in the cemetery at midnight, feeding on a fresh kill.
 If your protagonist and the other characters in your world have such tight control over themselves and their reactions to events, there are fewer opportunities for your reader to get to know them.

-My manuscript critique services will help you write authentic emotion that fits the action in your story.
+My book, Writing Interiority: Crafting Irresistible Characters, will help you write authentic emotion that fits the action in your story.

 Literary Techniques: Foreshadowing Definition